vblanco20-1/vulkan-guide/docs/chapter-5/loading_images.md

 }
 ```

-We can now load many file formats like jpeg and png into a texture.
+We can now load many file formats like .jpeg and .png into a texture.
 Lets try it with one from the assets folder to make sure that it works.

 Lets add a way to load and store the images on VulkanEngine